Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/library-deposition.md

 4. Run it.

 Your spectra deposit into the shared **`USER-CONTRIBUTED-GNPS2`** library.
-If a gate condition isn't met, the publish step is **skipped with a warning and the run still succeeds** — you never lose a good build because publishing was declined.
+If a gate condition isn't met, the publish step is **skipped with a warning**.

 ### Get an official library published